Millet Market Size and Share

 Millet Market Analysis by Mordor Intelligence

-The Millet market size is estimated at USD 12.60 billion in 2025 and is projected to reach USD 16.04 billion by 2030, at a CAGR of 4.95% during the forecast period.
+The Millet market is expected to grow from USD 12.60 billion in 2025 to USD 13.22 billion in 2026 and is forecast to reach USD 16.78 billion by 2031 at 4.89% CAGR over 2026-2031.
 The climb reflects a decisive industry pivot toward climate-resilient crops as water scarcity, erratic monsoons, and rising temperatures undermine traditional cereals.
 Demand also benefits from millet’s 70% lower irrigation requirement versus rice, its proven capacity to survive on just 200-400 mm of rainfall, and its widening role in functional foods that command price premiums of 40-60% over commodity grains.
 Processing investments from conglomerates such as ITC Limited and policy interventions like India’s Public Distribution System inclusion have accelerated acreage expansion, while forward contracts and futures listings improve price discovery for risk-averse growers.

 Key Report Takeaways